ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-lab-series/learning-ropes-nifi-lab0.md

 ![port_forward_nifi_iot](/assets/learning-ropes-nifi-lab-series/lab0-download-install-start-nifi/port_forward_nifi_iot.png)

 4\.
 Open NiFi at `http://sandbox.hortonworks.com:6434/nifi/`.
-You should be able to access it now.
 Wait 1 to 2 minutes for NiFi to load.

-> Note: if you haven't configured the `sandbox.hortonworks.com` alias in `/etc/hosts`, try the `http://localhost:6434/nifi` URL as well.
+> Note: If you have not configured the `sandbox.hortonworks.com` alias in `/etc/hosts`, try the `http://localhost:6434/nifi` URL as well.

 ### 4.2 Forward Port with Azure GUI

 1\.
 Open Azure Sandbox.

 2\.
-Click the sandbox with the **shield icon**.
+Click the Sandbox with the **shield icon**.

 ![shield-icon-security-inbound.png](/assets/learning-ropes-nifi-lab-series/lab0-download-install-start-nifi/shield-icon-security-inbound.png)